A Derivation of Intelligence from Guided Relation-Creation

 The model is not reality.

-The action is selected from the guidance-state:
+The action is selected from guidance:

 while:

-The system acts from what it carries, but what it does happens in what is real.
+But what it does happens in what is real.

 A stale model can guide action.